Maryland Employee Social Media Screenings Objections

 Trying is good until I ask these types of questions: how long did you “try” social media?
-Did you have a strategy in place?
+Did you have any social media strategy in place?
 What did the strategy consist of?
 How did you measure success?
 What were your goals and objectives?
 What gave you the conclusion that social media did not work?
 What results from social media would you have considered a success?
 What process did you go through when participating in social media?

 The political environment is different

-No it isn’t.
+No, it isn’t.
 When social media first became a fixture, companies tried to start their own social networks.
-They were unsuccessful, because they missed a key point: people don’t want to hang out on your web site all day, hovering around your particular product or service – they want to hang around where other people already are and choose and follow their own interests.
+They were unsuccessful because they missed a key point: people don’t want to hang out on your website all day, hovering around your particular product or service – they want to hang around where other people already are and choose and follow their own interests.
 The upside is that the social web is a primary referral source for public official and companies selling products or services, who have a non-salesy presence in the social web.

-This means, too, that your industry is NOT different – not if it caters to people who are not only about one thing, who only do one thing, and spend all their time on web sites about one thing.
-If they’re real people, who have a variety of interests, they’re pursuing those, and that’s good news, because you can go where they are with confidence.
+This means, too, that your industry is NOT different – not if it caters to people who are not only about one thing, who only do one thing, and spend all their time on websites about one thing.
+If they’re real people, who have a variety of interests, they’re pursuing those, and that’s good news because you can go where they are with confidence.